Guide to Work, Study, Travel and Living Abroad

 Map of Latin America

-The vast continent of South America holds an almost infinite range of opportunities for anyone who aspires to share his or her native English.
-From the specialized training for the business communities of Santiago and Caracas to the informal conversation exchanges with Mexican fishermen and Peruvian waiters, the English language provides a key link between visitors and residents.
+The vast continent of South America holds an almost infinite range of opportunities for anyone who aspires to share their native English.
+From the specialized training for Santiago and Caracas business communities to the informal conversation exchanges with Mexican fishermen and Peruvian waitpersons, the English language provides a critical link between visitors and residents.

-Apart from a few popular cities, seldom do you find the glut of teachers you find elsewhere in the world, possibly because South America is often pictured as a place of poverty and crime, danger and corruption, dictators and drug barons.
-In fact, South America is home to a staggering variety of charming and generous people from café-culture urbanites to street kids, many of whom are eager to meet travelers and improve their knowledge of the gringos’ native tongue.
+Apart from a few popular cities, you seldom find the glut of teachers elsewhere, possibly because South America is often pictured as a place of poverty and crime, danger and corruption, dictators and drug barons.
+In fact, South America is home to a staggering variety of charming and generous people, from café-culture urbanites to street kids, many of whom are eager to meet travelers and improve their knowledge of the gringos’ native tongue.
 The stampede to learn English seems unstoppable.

-In the big cities, the greatest demand for English comes from the business community.
-And because of the strong commercial links between the two American continents, the demand tends to be for American English.
+In the big cities, the most significant demand for English comes from the business community.
+And because of the strong commercial links between the two American continents, the market tends to be for American English.
 The whole continent is culturally and economically oriented towards the U.S.

-Novice teachers are more likely to be employed by one of the language school chains like English First and Wall Street Institutes which at first offer part-time contracts and relatively low wages.
-(Note: See all links to job and training sites in the box out below.)
+Novice teachers are more likely to be employed by one of the language school chains like English First and Wall Street Institutes, which offer part-time contracts and relatively low wages at first.
+(Note: See all links to job and training sites at the of the article.)

 Several South American nations have American- or British-style bilingual schools and colegios.
-Although they normally hire state-accredited teachers, a number take on students and university graduates looking for brief periods of work experience as classroom assistants
+Although they usually hire state-accredited teachers, many take on students and university graduates looking for brief work experience as classroom assistants.

-Voluntary and international exchange organizations which arrange for fee-paying young people to do English tutoring include WorldTeach, with alternating programs in Costa Rica, Chile, Ecuador and Guyana.
-An increasing number of language schools offer Spanish instruction to paying foreigners in the mornings and arrange a community volunteer program in the afternoons, for example, CIS-MAM in El Salvador.
+An increasing number of language schools offer Spanish instruction to paying foreigners in the mornings and arrange a community volunteer program in the afternoons, for example, CIS El Salvador.

-International TEFL and TESOL Training (ITTT) is a language training company offering TEFL teacher certification and job placement assistance programs in Latin America and worldwide, as does LanguageCorps.
-International TEFL Academy and CIEE also offer training and placement assistance for paid jobs in a variety of Latin American countries.
+International TEFL and TESOL Training (ITTT) is a language training company offering TEFL teacher certification and job placement assistance programs in Latin America and worldwide.
+International TEFL Academy provides training and placement assistance for paid jobs in various Latin American countries.

 Even the poorest of Latin American nations offer possibilities to EFL teachers, provided they are prepared to accept a low wage.
-In contrast to an hourly wage of $10-$30 in Europeanized cities like Santiago and Rio, the wages paid by language schools in La Paz and Quito may be closer to $5.
+In contrast to an hourly wage of $10-$30 in Europeanized cities like Santiago and Rio, the salaries paid by language schools in La Paz and Quito may be closer to $5-8.

-English language bookstores are another possible source of teaching leads; try for example the English Book Center in Guayaquil (Ecuador) or Books and Bits in Santiago (Chile).
+English language bookstores are another possible source of teaching leads; try, for example, the English Book Center in Guayaquil (Ecuador) or Books and Bits in Santiago (Chile).
 Many foreign teachers are simultaneously learning Spanish, so a good place to link up with people in the know is to visit the local Instituto de Lengua Espanola para Extranjeros or its equivalent.
-Check the telephone directory for schools or agencies.
+Search the web or check the telephone directory for schools or agencies.

 Teaching Credentials Not Always Required

 Teachers tend to agree that Latin American students are a joy to teach because they love to talk.
-If you have plenty of enthusiasm in addition to a good education, are carrying references and diplomas, and are prepared to stay for an academic year, it should be possible to fix up a contract with a well-established language institute.
+Suppose you have plenty of enthusiasm in addition to a good education, are carrying references and diplomas, and are prepared to stay for an academic year.
+In that case, fixing a contract with a well-established language institute should be possible.
 Many institutes offer their own compulsory pre-job training.

-In-company teaching usually takes place early in the morning; a popular starting time is 7 a.m.
-People learning English outside their workplaces usually sign up for evening lessons.
-Most teachers enjoy the off-site teaching more than classroom teaching, which tends to be more textbook-based.
+In-company teaching usually occurs early in the morning; a popular starting time is 7 a.m.
+People learning English outside their workplaces typically sign up for evening lessons.
+Most teachers enjoy off-site teaching more than classroom teaching, which tends to be more textbook-based.

-Work visas require gathering a battery of documents—including notarized and officially translated copies of teaching qualifications, a police clearance, etc.—and paying a hefty fee.
+Work visas require gathering a battery of documents — including notarized and officially translated copies of teaching qualifications, a police clearance, etc. — and paying a hefty fee.
 Consequently, a high percentage of teachers work on tourist visas.
-These must be kept up-to-date by applying for an extension from the immigration department or by crossing into and back from a neighboring country.
+These must be kept up-to-date by applying for an extension from the immigration department or crossing into and back from a neighboring country.

-Not only will a stint of teaching be good for learning a language, it will give you the chance to experience the notorious Latin zest for life.
+Not only will a stint of teaching be good for learning a language, but it will also give you the chance to experience the notorious Latin zest for life.

 English Teaching Employment Contacts in Latin America